-- 1. If a preacher today claims to be baptized in the Holy Spirit - a.
+- 23. Differences in Holy Spirit baptism and water baptism are - a.
+One is in the Holy Spirit and one is in water - b.
+One is a promise and one is a command - c.
+One puts men into Christ and one does not - d.
+One was for special people for special purposes and the other is for all men who need salvation in Christ - 24.
+Holy Spirit baptism was - a.
+Administered by Christ - b.
+A promise to be received - c.
+To reveal and confirm the gospel of Christ - d.
+For special people for a special purposeWhen people today claim they have been baptized in the Spirit - e.
+We should believe them - f.
+We should want to have what they have - g.
+We should examine the Scriptures to see if what they say can be correct - h.
+We should try to teach them their error if given the opportunity - 25.
+When people today claim they have been baptized in the Spirit - a.
+We should believe them - b.
+We should want to have what they have - c.
+We should examine the Scriptures to see if what they say can be correct - d.
+We should try to teach them their error if given the opportunity - 26.
+If a preacher today claims to be baptized in the Holy Spirit - a.
 We ought to pay even more respect to him - b.
 We can know he is deluded or an outright fraud - c.
 His teaching should harmonize with what the Scriptures teach-if they do not, this undermines his claims - d.
-He is worthy of our support due to the good he does - 2.
+He is worthy of our support due to the good he does - 27.
 Men in the first century who were baptized in the Holy Spirit - a.
 Taught the same doctrine other men baptized in Spirit taught - b.
 Could give undeniable signs they were apostles - c.
 Taught believers to be baptized for the remission of sins - d.
-Never used their power to make themselves rich - 3.
+Never used their power to make themselves rich - 28.
 Apostles who were baptized in the Holy Spirit in the New Testament - a.
 Engaged in slaying people in the Spirit - b.
 Raised large sums of money from the large crowds they gathered - c.
 Were humble men, never seeking their own glory or wealth - d.
-Sent an entourage before them to announce their coming - 4.
+Sent an entourage before them to announce their coming - 29.
 Indications a preacher today is not baptized in the Holy Spirit are - a.
 His name is Paul - b.
 He says the people he heals must have faith - c.
 He cannot perform miracles that are observable and undeniable by all - d.
 Practices "progressive" healing where the sick person gets well over time but not instantaneously